Shendare/EQZip/Readme.md

 * A feature will be added to vertically flip a texture, as some in-game geometry expects a texture to be bottom-up, and it can be hard to tell until you see it in-game.

+* I plan to look into an algorithm for enhancing the sharpness of DDS mipmaps, so that they don't get quite so blurry as they get smaller.

 * It's a little strange that there is a separate EQArchive class and PFSFormat class to handle EQ package files.
 When I began the project, I was under the mistaken impression that S3D and EQG files used different file formats for storing their contents, so I had a PFSArchives.cs and an EQGArchives.cs both tied to EQArchive.cs.
 When I learned that both used the same format, I removed EQGArchives.cs, but because the remaining two classes are working fine together, I have not merged them at this point.

 #Release Notes: